Corporate Governance Guidelines

 Selection of Directors

 Directors are elected annually by the stockholders at EA's annual meeting.
-Between annual meetings, the Board may appoint directors to fill interim vacancies and to serve until the next annual meeting and until their successors are elected and qualified.
+Between annual meetings, the Board may appoint directors to fill interim vacancies and new directorships and to serve until the next annual meeting and until their successors are elected and qualified.
 At each annual meeting, the Board proposes to the stockholders a slate of nominees for election based on its determination as to the suitability of each individual, and the slate as a whole, to serve as directors, taking into account the recommendations of the Nominating and Governance Committee and the membership criteria discussed below.

 Election of Directors

 If an incumbent director fails to receive the required majority vote in an uncontested election, the Nominating and Governance Committee will act on an expedited basis to determine whether to accept the director's resignation and will submit such recommendation for prompt consideration by the Board.
-The Board expects the director whose resignation is under consideration to abstain from participating in any decision regarding that resignation.
+The director whose resignation is under consideration shall abstain from participating in any decision regarding that resignation.
 The Nominating and Governance Committee and the Board may consider any factors they deem relevant in deciding whether to recommend/accept a director's resignation.

 The Board will act on the Nominating and Governance Committee's recommendation within 90 days from the date of the certification of election results and will publicly disclose its decision promptly thereafter.